zubeyiro/sensor-tracking-demo/README.md

 ## Overview

-I did not use database, I have just created static JSON format which has been attached to runtime global object when application launches.
+There is no database, there is just static JSON format which has been attached to runtime global object when application launches.
 Data files located under;

 `/src/data`

-I also made a dummy authentication system and made all endpoints authentication required.
+There is also dummy authentication system and made all endpoints authentication required.
-I have also put a simple Dockerfile, in case you want to deploy it locally

 ## Install & Test & Run